lucyrush/readme-love-maths/README.md

 ### Validator Testing

 - HTML
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
+    - No errors were returned when passing through the official [W3C validator(https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-maths%2F)]
 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
+    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-maths%252F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+- JavaScript
+    - No errors were found when passing through the official [Jshint validator](https://jshint.com/)
+      - The following metrics were returned:
+      - There are 11 functions in this file.
+      - Function with the largest signature takes 2 arguments, while the median is 0.
+      - Largest function has 10 statements in it, while the median is 3.
+      - The most complex function has a cyclomatic complexity value of 4 while the median is 2.

 ### Unfixed Bugs